 Where to Buy Broccolini

-Despite being a relative newcomer, broccolini is available year-round at most grocery stores, and it typically comes in a perfect little bunch for serving 2 to 4 people.
-Trader Joes, Specialty Produce in San Diego, and Sprouts carry broccolini all year.
+Its peak season is late spring to early summer, but broccolini is available year-round at most grocery stores, and it typically comes in a perfect little bunch for serving 2 to 4 people.
+Trader Joe's, Specialty Produce in San Diego, and Sprouts carry broccolini all year.

 How to Cook Broccolini in a Pan